 This will happen almost daily unless you put a stop to it.

-Give them some shampoo awareness and let them know how much they are wasting.
+Give them shampoo awareness and tell them how much they are wasting.

-It might sound like a little but trust me, it adds up really quickly.
+It might sound like a little but trust me, it adds up quickly.

 Then you will find yourself running to the store for more shampoo without even understanding how it got wasted in the first place.

-This goes for you as well as most of us usually use more than we should.
+This goes for you, as well as most of us, who usually use more than we should.

 5. Dish Washing Liquid